albruevich/Text-Quest-Editor/README.md

 <img src="docs/modes.webp" width="177">

-1. **Location Mode**
+1. **Location mode**
-   When you left-click on the working area (grid), the panel for creating a new location opens.
+   When you left-click the workspace (grid), the panel for creating a new location opens.

-2. **Transition Mode**
+2. **Transition mode**
    Left-click the first location, then the second one.
 After that, the transition creation panel will open.
-   *Note: you can create a transition that leads to the same location from which it starts.*
+   *Note: you can create a transition that leads to the same location it starts from.*

-3. **Movement Mode**
+3. **Movement mode**
-   - Left-click on a location allows you to move it to a free cell.
+   - Left-clicking a location allows you to move it to a free cell.
-   - Left-click on a transition allows you to change its position between locations.
+   - Left-clicking a transition allows you to change its position between locations.
-     In this case, it is important where the first click was made — at the beginning (tail) or at the end (head) of the transition.
+     What matters here is where the first click was made — on the start (tail) or the end (head) of the transition.

 ---

-### Right Click
+### Right click

-1. Right-click on a location or transition opens their editing panel.
+1. Right-clicking a location or transition opens their editing panel.
 2. In transition mode, if the starting location has already been selected, right-click cancels transition creation.

 ---

-### Undoing Actions
+### Undoing actions

-If you made a mistake, use these buttons to undo the last action (Undo) or to perform it again (Redo).
+If you made a mistake, use these buttons to undo the last action (Undo) or redo it (Redo).

 <img src="docs/undo.webp" width="64">